zwubbena/hb2-rdspd-funding/README.md

 #### 📜 Business Rule
 **BR-005: Base Per-Student Entitlement**
-> Each RDSPD student is entitled to receive $6,925 in base funding per TEC §48.315(a).
+> Each RDSPD student is entitled to receive $6,925 in base funding.
 The total base funding for all programs is calculated by multiplying this statutory base amount by the total number of students enrolled across all RDSPD programs.

 #### 📘 Calculation Requirement